zilishen/documentation/content/nginx-one/how-to/nginx-configs/add-file.md

 1. Select the instance to manage.
 1. Select the **Configuration** tab.

+   {{< tip >}}

+   From this window, select the file of your choice.
+If you want to delete this file, Select **Edit Configuration** and select the Trash icon.

+   If this was a mistake, a revert button appears.
+But do not wait.
+As noted in one of the UI messages, "This action cannot be undone once you publish the configuration."

+   {{< /tip >}}

 1. Select **Edit Configuration**.
 1. In the **Edit Configuration** window that appears, select **Add File**.